litestar-org/litestar/docs/usage/0-the-starlite-app/1-startup-and-shutdown.md

 # Startup and Shutdown

-You can pass a list of callables - either sync or async functions, methods or class instances - using the `on_startup` / `on_shutdown` kwargs of the `Starlite` constructor.
+You can pass a list of callables - either sync or async functions, methods or class instances - using the `on_startup` / `on_shutdown` kwargs of the [Starlite constructor][starlite.app.Starlite].
 The callables will be called in their respective order in the list once the ASGI server (uvicorn, daphne etc.) emits the respective event.

 ## Example